Tokyo is a big city with global influence.

 In a survey by TripAdvisor, Tokyo was ranked first for “Helpful Locals.”
-It doesn’t matter if you can’t speak Japanese - international students receive a warm welcome here.
+It does not matter even if you cannot speak Japanese - international students receive a warm welcome here.

 In Tokyo, traditional temples and shrines are nestled alongside skyscrapers.
-With seasonal events and traditional festivals (Matsuri) held throughout the year, Tokyo is a place where you can enjoy modern city life along with traditional culture.
-In 2020, students will also have the opportunity to experience the summer Olympics held in Tokyo.
+With seasonal events and traditional festivals (matsuri) held throughout the year, Tokyo is a place where you can enjoy modern city life along with traditional culture.
+In 2020, students will also have the opportunity to experience the Summer Olympics in Tokyo.

 Tokyo has the most Michelin-starred restaurants in the world.

-However, it’s not all high-end sushi restaurants: there’s also a wide variety of delicious yet cheap and casual food on offer, such as ramen and okonomiyaki.
-No other city has the range of restaurants and foods from around the world that Tokyo does—including Halal food, too.
+It is not all about high-end sushi restaurants: there is also a wide variety of delicious yet cheap and casual food on offer, such as ramen and okonomiyaki.
+No other city has the range of restaurants and food from around the world like Tokyo does—including Halal food, too.

 Waseda University has extremely high scores in brand surveys and rankings published in a range of both domestic and international media.

-From pop and subculture to ancient tradition, Japan’s literature, theater, music, film and video are the focus of attention from around the world.
-Wasedalumni form the artistic core of “Cool Japan,” and the backbone of the journalism, publishing, and online media that disseminate them.
+From pop and subculture to ancient tradition, Japanese literature, theater, music and film draw a great deal of attention from around the world.
+Waseda alumni form the artistic core of “Cool Japan,” as well as the backbone of the journalism, publishing and online media that disseminate them.
 Waseda is Cool Japan.

 with Leading Universities in the United States